Egon Krenz: Opening of the Berlin Wall

 On 6 November, the Interior Ministry published a draft of new travel regulations.
 While branded as a major change, in truth the draft made only cosmetic changes to Honecker-era rules.
 While state offices were supposed to approve applications "quickly", it actually took up to 30 days to process applications for ordinary travel abroad and up to six months for emigration.
-Not only could applications be denied for the usual reasons (national security, public order, public health, public morals, etc.) but it made no guarantee that people travelling abroad would get access to foreign currency.
-The draft enraged ordinary citizens, and was denounced as "complete trash" by West Berlin Mayor Walter Momper.
+Not only could applications be denied for the usual reasons (national security, public order, public health, public morals, etc.), no guarantees were made that people travelling abroad would get access to foreign currency.
+The draft enraged ordinary citizens and was denounced as "complete trash" by West Berlin Mayor Walter Momper.

 In a case of particularly bad timing, the draft was published just days after the government allowed travel to Czechoslovakia to resume.
 This resulted in a flood of refugees crowding onto the steps of the West German embassy in Prague.
 The enraged Czechoslovaks gave their East German counterparts an ultimatum: unless the matter was dealt with at once, Prague would have to seriously consider sealing off the East German-Czechoslovak border.
 At a Politburo meeting on 7 November, it was decided to enact the section of the draft travel regulations addressing permanent emigration immediately.
 Initially, the Politburo planned to create a special border crossing near Schirnding specifically for this emigration.
 The Interior and Stasi bureaucrats charged with crafting the new text, however, concluded this was not feasible, and crafted a new text relating to both emigration and temporary travel.
-It stipulated that East German citizens could apply for permission to travel abroad without having to meet the previous requirements for those trips, and also allowed for permanent emigration between all border crossings—including those between East and West Berlin.
+It stipulated that East German citizens could apply for permission to travel abroad without having to meet the previous requirements for those trips and also allowed for permanent emigration between all border crossings—including those between East and West Berlin.